-Now accepting new patients ages 6 and up starting January 2026
+Now accepting patients ages 6 and up!

 Treatment typically includes psychiatric medication management, most often involving antipsychotic medication.
 For schizoaffective disorder, mood stabilizers or antidepressant treatment may also be considered depending on the pattern of symptoms.
 Pharmacologic schizophrenia treatments can help reduce hallucinations, delusional thinking, agitation, disorganization, and mood instability, while also supporting better daily functioning.
 Because these conditions often require ongoing treatment, regular follow-up is important to monitor effectiveness, side effects, adherence, and changes in symptoms over time.